nextstrain/nextclade/docs/user/nextclade-web/analysis-results-table.md

 Every icon corresponds to a different metric.
 See [Quality control](algorithm/07-quality-control) section for the detailed explanation of QC metrics.

+> Bear in mind that QC metrics are heuristics and that good quality sequences can occasionally fail some of the metrics (e.g. due to recombination or absence of close relatives in the reference tree).

 ### Table data

 Nextclade automatically infers the (probable) clade a sequence belongs to and displays the result in the table.
 Clades are determined by identifying the clade of the nearest neighbour on a reference tree.

 The result table further displays for each sequence:

-- "Mut.": number of mutations with respect to the root of the reference tree
+- "Mut.": number of mutations with respect to the reference sequence
 - "non-ACGTN": number of ambiguous nucleotides that are not _N_
 - "Ns": number of missing nucleotides indicated by _N_
 - "Gaps": number of nucleotides that are deleted with respect to the reference sequence